lsst-sqre/sqr-097/index.md

 event, or QServ needs to check this before deleting the job.
 Probably the best approach is to have the TAP service to do this check.

-## 6. QServ Change Requirements
+## 7. QServ Change Requirements

-### 6.1 Add Kafka consumer and Producer
+### Add Kafka consumer and Producer

-Add a Kafka consumer in the QServ app which will read from the run_query, delete_query topics and act on the messages received.
+Add a Kafka consumer in the QServ app which will read from the lsst.tap.job-run, lsst.tap.job-delete topics and act on the messages received.

-Add a Kafka producer in QServ which will send out events for job_status updates, including:
+Add a Kafka producer in QServ which will send out events for lsst.tap.job-status updates, including:
 - Job is running
 - Job has completed, either successfully or with failure

-### 6.2 Result Writing Mechanism
+### Result Writing Mechanism

 Implement functionality to:
 Write query results directly to GCS using the provided signed URL

-### 6.3 Result Format
+### Result Format

 Generate a VOTable for the results.
 Ideally use the BINARY2 table serialization The VOTable header/footer will be provided in the initial query request.

-### 6.4 (Optional) Correlate UWS job ID with QServ ID
+### Correlate UWS job ID with QServ ID

-This is an optional requirement, but it would be useful to have a way to correlate the UWS jobID with the QServ queryID.
+Upon TAP sending a job-run event, QServ will need to either:

-The metadata provided in the create query event will include the uws jobID.
+a) Store the mapping between UWS jobID and QServ queryID
-If this jobID can then be included in the outgoing event from QServ, then we can use this in the process of syncing this event to the UWS database, which uses the jobID as a pkey.
+b) Take the uws jobID that was provided in the event, and send it as part of the job-status event, so that the TAP service can correlate the two.

-If this is not possible we’ll have to use qservID as the key.
+Ideally, if it can be passed along with every job status event, the TAP can use that to update the UWS job status.
+Otherwise, we can also use qservID as the key (assuming we have indexed it as a new field in the UWS job table), however the initial correlation still needs to happen, so the initial job-run event would have to contain the uws jobID.

-### 6.5 Authentication and Security
+### Authentication and Security

 #### Writing to GCS: